Seiberg-Witten Geometry of Four-Dimensional $\mathcal N=2$ Quiver Gauge Theories: McKay correspondence, D-branes, and M-theory

-Here $\{ {\mu}_{0}^{v_0}, \ldots , {\mu}_{r}^{v_r} \}$ represents the positions of the $v_i$ copies of the $\CalR_i$ type of the fractional branes in the two dimensional plane ${\BC}^{1} \approx {\BR}^{2}$ transverse to the singular ALE space ${\BC}^{2}/{\Gamma}$ and the worldvolume ${\BR}^{1,3}$ of the branes.
-The positions ${\mu}_{i}$ are the ones which enter the Eq. (\ref{eq:bmpm}).
+Here $\big\{ {\mu}_{0}^{v_0}, \dots , {\mu}_{r}^{v_r} \big\}$ represents the positions of the $v_i$ copies of the $\CalR_i$ type of the fractional branes in the two-dimensional plane ${\BC}^{1} \approx {\BR}^{2}$ transverse to the singular ALE space ${\BC}^{2}/{\Gamma}$ and the worldvolume ${\BR}^{1,3}$ of the branes.
+The positions ${\mu}_{i}$ are the ones which enter the equation~(\ref{eq:bmpm}).
 At the low energy the worldvolume theory on the D3 branes is the quiver gauge theory we are studying.
 If all ${\mu}_{i}$ parameters are scaled to zero (or at least all coincide), the theory has no scale except for the string scale which is absent in the low energy description.
 Therefore the theory has the scaling invariance, which is promoted to the full ${\CalN}=2$ superconformal invariance.
 The couplings ${\tau}_{i}$, except for

 which corresponds to the IIB dilaton-axion field, are not of geometric origin.
-The gauge couplings $\tau_i$, $i=1, \ldots, r$, come from the twisted sector fields:
+The gauge couplings~$\tau_i$, $i=1, \dots, r$, come from the twisted sector fields

-where $B_{NS}$, $B_{RR}$ are the Neveu-Schwarz(NSNS) and the Ramond-Ramond two-form fields of the IIB supergravity, and $\Sigma_i$ stand for the non-trivial two-cycles in the resolved $\widetilde{{\BC}^2 / {\Gamma}}$ geometry.
-These exceptional cycles are well-known to correspond to the simple roots of $\gq$.
+where $B_{\rm NS}$, $B_{\rm RR}$ are the Neveu--Schwarz (NSNS) and the Ramond--Ramond two-form fields of the IIB supergravity, and $\Sigma_i$ stand for the non-trivial two-cycles in the resolved $\widetilde{{\BC}^2 / {\Gamma}}$ geometry.
+These exceptional cycles are well-known to correspond to the simple roots of~$\gq$.